How It Works

 - Cookie check — looks for a

-sp_{experimentId}cookie.
-If found, the visitor is already assigned; skip to step 4. - Config fetch — retrieves active experiments from KV cache.
-If the cache is stale (>60 seconds), it fetches fresh config from the Koryla API and writes it back to KV.
+ky_{experimentId}cookie.
+If found, the visitor is already assigned; skip to step 4. - Config fetch — retrieves active experiments from the in-memory cache.
+If the cache is stale (>60 seconds), it fetches fresh config from the Koryla API and updates the cache.

 - Variant assignment — picks a variant based on traffic weights using a weighted random algorithm.